addisonklinke/bash-utilities/README.md

 After completing the above steps, you should be able to run the command from anywhere in terminal

-## Dependencies

-Commands are designed to run independently of each other, so you can install as few or as many as needed

 ## Contributing

 1. Create a branch off master named `feature/*` with a descriptive feature name